 Celiacs Versus Gluten Sensitivity

 First, let us distinguish between celiacs and gluten sensitivity known as NCGS.
 Celiac disease is an autoimmune disorder that tends to occur in those with the genetic predisposition.
-The enzyme transglutanimase modifies the protein gliadin causing the immune system to react with the small bowel tissue.
+The enzyme transglutaminase modifies the protein gliadin causing the immune system to react with the small bowel tissue.
 This can damage the villi lining the small intestine, which are responsible for nutrient absorption, which is why the symptoms include severe anemia and weight loss.

 NCGS is harder to test for.
 Symptoms can be similar to that of celiacs or less extreme including: gastrointestinal discomfort or IBS.
 Many approach by eliminating common allergens to discover intolerance.
 The elimination of food sources that contain gluten often relieves symptoms.